SilvaUnCompte/CS-Unity-Actions-Autoformat/README.md

       with:
         path: ./Assets/Scripts/ # Path to your scripts directory
         check_only: 'false' # Set to 'true' to only verify formatting without making changes (true|false, default: 'false')
+        diff_check: 'false' # Set to 'true' to check only changed files, 'false' to check all files (true|false, default: 'false')
         check_severity: 'warn' # Set to 'warn' or 'error' to specify the severity of style checks (warn|error, default: 'error')
         squash_commit: 'true' # Set to 'true' to edit the previous commit instead of creating a new one (true|false, default: 'false')
 ```